Ninadnj/TheMrStudio/replit.md

 ### Feature Specifications
 - **Multi-Staff Booking System**: Allows clients to select services and staff, with smart filtering and an admin approval workflow.
 Supports Google Calendar integration for real-time availability and event creation.
-- **Booking Management Admin Panel**: Dedicated "Bookings" tab for managing pending and confirmed bookings, allowing admins to approve, reject, or modify requests.
+- **Booking Management Admin Panel**: Dedicated "Bookings" tab for managing pending and confirmed bookings, allowing admins to approve, reject, modify, or delete requests.
+Delete functionality removes both the booking record and the associated Google Calendar event.
 - **Services Display**: Showcases 60+ bilingual Georgian/English services, organized by expandable categories in a responsive grid.
 - **Photo Gallery**: Features three categories (Nails, Laser, Cosmetology) with expandable sections and a responsive image grid.
 - **Trends Section**: A dynamic "What's Trendy Now" section for lookbooks and seasonal highlights, fully customizable and managed via the admin panel with bilingual support for headings and content.